lucasmfredmark/rc-knob/README.md

     Ending point of the range.
     If unset, `percent` value of the knob is used.

+### `<Spiral/>`

+Renders a spiral between 2 angles.

+#### Props

+- `arcWidth`

+    Width of the spiral line.
+    The spiral will expand to the centre.

+- `color`

+    Color of the spiral.

+- `radiusFrom`

+    Outer radius of the start point of the spiral.

+- `radiusTo`

+    Outer radius of the ending point of the spiral.

+- `percentFrom`

+    Starting point of the spiral.
+    If unset, `percent` value of the knob is used.

+- `percentTo`

+    Ending point of the spiral.
+    If unset, `percent` value of the knob is used.

 ### `<Pointer/>`

 Pointer of the knob.